DeGoatsnSheep Ranch

 smjam9@aol.com

-Water color felting is a way to create a picture by making a prefelt and attaching blended color fibers to the surface to create an image.
-I used a combination of Romney, Wensleydale, and other fibers to make this critter!
+Watercolor felt by Linda.
+Watercolor felting is a way to create a picture by making a wool prefelt and attaching blended colored fibers to the surface to create an image.